 Race: I am interested in the global dynamics of race in the twentieth century.
 I am interested in how race has been constructed as a geographical category and the political, intellectual, and artistic labour required to enable this.
 In particular, my recent work has focussed on historical geographies of black internationalism and Pan-Africanism.

 Archives: My research also explores the nature of archives and archival research.
 Methodologically, I am interested in how the practice of historical geography is being transformed by digital technologies and new transnational approaches and, more empirically, I'm interested in how a number of archives have shaped the development of race and internationalism as geographical concepts.

-To-date this research has been funded by the Economic and Social Research Council (2009-14) and the Arts and Humanities Research Council (2015-19), including extensive periods of overseas archive work in the US.
-As part of my current project, I am working on a book-length account of 'Pan-Africa' in the interwar years.
+To date, this research has been funded by the Economic and Social Research Council (2009-14) and the Arts and Humanities Research Council (2015-19).
+As part of my current project, I am working on a book-length account of how race relations were internationalised after the First World War.

 I sit on the editorial board of Geography Compass, academic advisory board of Nottingham Contemporary, co-ordinate the School's Urban Geography Research Hub and I am Director the University's Urban Culture Network.